kappapiana/howtos/git.md

 Bingo!

-# Consolidate many commits into one
+## Consolidate many commits into one

 Usecase: you have a messy history of many changes that you have committed, but want to have a cleaner history.

 ## The correct way

-**not optional** always create a new branch and operate on that one.
-Otherwise it's a mess.
+You can avoid messing up by using one single commit and amend it

+    git add #stages some modified file

+    git commit --amend  #commits all staged file into the previous commit
+                        #(and allows to change the message)

 So you have made a few changes in the branch and want to merge with the master, removing all the mess in the feature commits.

 first off, fetch upstream, otherwise you will have conflicts with that.